Breastfeeding and Maternal Illness Part 2

 If, at some earlier moment, the baby did pick up the virus, breastfeeding will help decrease the risk of his becoming infected.
 If he does get infected while the mother still has no symptoms but is infectious, continued breastfeeding will likely diminish the severity of the infection.

-It is true that hepatitis, if it is severe (it can be mild or even asymptomatic), can cause the mother to be extremely tired, with abdominal pain and not being able to eat as well as feeling weak and this may make it difficult for her to care for the baby.
+It is true that hepatitis A or B, if it is severe (it can be mild or even asymptomatic), can cause the mother to be extremely tired, with abdominal pain and not being able to eat as well as feeling weak and this may make it difficult for her to care for the baby.
 It is best if the mother go to bed with the baby and nurses him in bed.
-It would also be best if she not be responsible for other chores and working outside the home during this time.
+It would also be best if she not be responsible for other chores.

 Hepatitis B is similar to hepatitis A in that the symptoms are very similar; jaundice, fatigue, abdominal pain.
 As with hepatitis A, not everyone who is infected develops the illness.
 However, unlike hepatitis A, about 10 to 15% of all people who are infected with hepatitis B become chronic carriers of the virus and this is possible even if they did not develop hepatitis B. This means their bodily fluids may be infectious even though they have no symptoms of the disease.
 However, like hepatitis A, by the time the mother develops symptoms, it is possible the virus already passed on to the baby.
 There is no evidence though, that the virus will enter the milk.
 Breastfeeding can still protect the baby.